odinuv/web/en/apv/course/technical-support.md

     Options Indexes
     Options -Indexes

+### Set a directory as inaccessible from the Internet
+Sometimes you need to store files which should not be accessed freely.
+Perhaps you want to read them using PHP or generate thumbnails or apply watermark in case of files containing images.
+To do this, simply put following into `.htaccess` file:

+    deny from all

 ### Configuration of mod_rewrite
 You might have noticed that professional web applications have nice looking URLs -- like this book, I do not have `/path/to/file.php` style URLs.
 I have cool URLs like `/en/articles/name-of-article`.
 To achieve this,